AdobeDocs/marketo.fr-FR/help/marketo/product-docs/additional-apps/seo/pages/seo-remove-delete-a-page-issue.md

    ![](assets/image2014-9-18-14-3a1-3a28.png)

-Doux !
 Votre problème de page a été supprimé.